Skip to main content

 • show professional honesty and courtesy

 When you do research in a college setting, it is important to use proper attribution of the ideas you are exploring.
 This means using in-text citations for any direct quotes or by paraphrasing with attribution to the original source.
-Read this guide about plagiarism.
+Read about plagiarism.

 At Lane, two different citation styles are most popular: MLA and APA.
 Find more information about these styles below.